cogstat/cogstat_user_documentation/Installation.md

 2. Install it.
 The method may depend on your system; choose one of these:
     * Use pip: `pip3 install cogstat-version.tar.gz` (use the version number of your downloaded file)
         * On Linux, use root/admin access to install it system-wise.
-    * Or Anaconda users should use the Anaconda prompt for the installation.
+    * Alternatively, Anaconda users should use the Anaconda prompt for the installation.
+    * (New in v2.5) CogStat uses R for some of the calculations.
+You have to install R, if you want to see these results.
+In some cases (e.g., in Windows), you may need to set up the R_HOME environment variable.
 3. Run CogStat with the graphical user interface:
-    * (New in v2.3) Type in your console: `cogstat` or type `python3 -m cogstat`
+    * Type in your console: `cogstat` or type `python3 -m cogstat`
 4. Or use [CogStat in Jupyter Notebook](Jupyter-Notebook).
     * After installation, CogStat is available to use in Jupyter Notebook